modelfront/multilingual-nlp/README.md

 https://cs.stackexchange.com/questions/65200/what-is-a-difference-between-cross-lingual-ir-and-multi-lingual-ir

-"The first workshop on CLIR was held in Zürich during the SIGIR-96 conference."
+> “The first workshop on CLIR was held in Zürich during the SIGIR-96 conference.”

 ---
 ## Machine translation